w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands/Fishing.md

 <img src="/items/fishing/guide/guide_challenge.webp" alt="Bare Hand" width="400">
 </center>

 Skill Points can be used with the `/fish skills` command.
-There are a variety of <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Skills" target="_blank">skills you can upgrade</a> to help you fish easier and make money money.
+There are a variety of <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Skills" target="_blank">skills you can upgrade</a> to help you fish easier and make more money.
 For example, several skills in the <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Skills#Economy" target="_blank">economy section</a> increase the coins or tokens you can earn when selling fish.

 <br>